David Bowie’s Adventures with the Doctor

 Although not dressed exactly as David Bowie in his Ziggy Stardust debut, John Jones is just as flamboyantly attired nonetheless with blue pants featuring zig-zagged red lines at the waste and feathered wings on his back.
 Shirtless, the now red-haired future rock legend also has an orange star painted on his face with his left eye serving as center.
 He might not literally be Ziggy Stardust, but it’s obvious that Xavi Moonburst is related to him.

 David Bowie’s Ziggy Stardust persona also gave rise to a new form of rock cosplay.
 Multitudes of fans began dressing up as Stardust at Bowie concerts, much like Star Trek fans dressing as their favorite characters from the original television series.
-Residents of the planet where Xavi Moonburst first made his appearance do the same as a way to protest the authoritarian rule of their imagination oppressors.
+Residents of the planet where Xavi Moonburst made his initial appearance do the same as a way to protest the authoritarian rule of their imagination oppressors.

 “Fan fiction, Jones me old mate,” the Doctor tells John Johns.
 “Brilliant, isn’t it?
 Keeps ideas alive.
 I love a bit of cosplay.”